-Bauer Power: Indians Baffle Judge, Yanks 4-0 In ALDS Opener
+Bauer power: Indians baffle Judge, Yanks 4-0 in ALDS opener

 The Indians are 43-9 since Bruce arrived in an Aug.
 9 trade from the New York Mets.

-Bauer said Wednesday that he was “miserable” and depressed earlier this season, when he was struggling and unable to help the Indians.
+Bauer said Wednesday that he was “miserable” and depressed earlier this season, when he was struggling and unable to help.

 “It was like I was on the team but didn’t feel like I was contributing, which is a terrible feeling for any competitor,” he said.
 “You want to be one of the main guys out there with your teammates and contributing.”